ITenthusiasm/isaiahs-legacy/react-cra/README.md

 ### Test Folder Structure

 After watching Kent C. Dodd's [guide on testing JavaScript](https://testingjavascript.com/), I recommend having a `__tests__` directory in every folder with components/functions that need testing.
 (See this project's structure as an example).
 In addition, you should label all test files as `*.test.ts`/`*.test.tsx` (or `*.spec.ts`/`*.spec.tsx` if you prefer) for further clarity.
-You can adjust the file extension based on whether you use JavaScript or TypeScript, but if you have a TypeScript project I highly recommend writing your tests in TypeScript.
+You can adjust the file extension based on whether you use JavaScript or TypeScript.
+If you have a TypeScript project, I highly recommend writing your tests in TypeScript as well.

-I can recommend this structure with confidence from my personal experiences.
+I can recommend this file structure with confidence from my personal experiences.
 It enables you to easily find and add tests, all without over-expanding your IDE's file tree.
 Here are other common structures I've seen/tried and reasons why I would discourage them (comparatively).

 **NOTE**: If you're already convinced of the test file/folder structure I recommended, you can skip to the next section.